 The first session will be approximately 60 minutes.
 There will be paperwork to complete and questions the therapist will ask to get to know you, your history, and your present situation.
 The second session is our unique formula for goal-setting.
 In this session, you will connect the desires of your goals with your heart and deeper desires in this life.
 The remainder of the sessions will then be working on skills to tackle your anxiety and any obstacles in the way of you living your best life.
 In order to see lasting results, a commitment to at least 8 weekly sessions is best.
 We are flexible and can work with different situations.
 However, to make an impact, it is important to recognize that change of any kind, requires attention and time.
 After your 8 sessions, you can work with your therapist to determine the next steps (reducing therapy to biweekly/monthly or terminating).

 Counseling is a fee-for-service program.
 Inspire accepts all major forms of payment.

 Initial sessions cost $185 and each follow-up session costs $135.
 We recommend at least an 8-week commitment.

-Inspire accepts insurance and offer in network and out of network benefits.
-We accept BCBS PPO, Humana and UnitedHealthcare at their contracted rates.
-For your convenience, we will do a benefit check on your behalf and notify you of our in network or out of network benefits.
-Copays, deductibles or any out of pocket costs are due at the time of service.
+Inspire accepts insurance and offers in-network and out-of-network benefits.
+We accept BCBS PPO, Humana, and UnitedHealthcare at their contracted rates.
+For your convenience, we will do benefits check on your behalf and notify you of our in-network or out-of-network benefits.
+Copays, deductibles, or any out-of-pocket costs are due at the time of service.